Fairlie locomotive: Non-operational

 Double Fairlie locomotive The Earl of Merioneth is now preserved, at Boston Lodge works where it was built in 1979.
 It was withdrawn from service on the 8 April 2018.
 Double Fairlie Josephine (Dunedin & Port Chalmers Railway #2, NZR E 175, PWD #504) is preserved at Dunedin, New Zealand's, Otago Settlers' Museum, and R 28 a single Fairlie, at Reefton.
 R 28 is the only original British Single Fairlie to have survived, the Festinog's Taliesin is a replica built in 1999.
 The remains of another, R class number 271, was dumped at Oamaru to protect the railway yards against coastal erosion in 1930, and has since passed into the ownership of the Oamaru Steam & Rail Restoration Society.
 Two more R class boilers, and two power bogies from one each B and E class double Fairlies are held by the Canterbury Railway Society at its Ferrymead Railway in Christchurch.

-A double Fairlie tramway type engine is also preserved in Eastern Germany, and one of the original Festiniog locomotives, Livingston Thompson of 1885, is in the National Railway Museum in York.
+A double Fairlie tramway type engine is also preserved in Eastern Germany, and one of the original Ffestiniog locomotives, Livingston Thompson of 1885, is in the National Railway Museum in York.

 In fiction

-In the children's television series Thomas & Friends, based on the Rev. W. Awdry's The Railway Series, Mighty Mac is a double Fairlie on the narrow-gauge Skarloey Railway.
+In the children's television series Thomas & Friends, based on the Rev. W. Awdry's The Railway Series, Mighty Mac and Little Giant is a double Fairlie on the narrow-gauge Skarloey Railway.